 The Electricity Authority's statutory objective is to promote competition in, reliable supply by, and the efficient operation of, the electricity industry for the long-term benefit of customers.
-The Authority is presently focusing on Transmission Pricing Methodology, distributed generation and distribution pricing.
+The Authority is presently focusing on Transmission Pricing Methodology, distributed generation, distribution pricing and the low fixed charge regulations.